murkl/arch-os/docs/REFERENCE.md

 ## The Recovery

-Two questions - keyboard, disk.
+Two questions - keyboard, disk - and on its own partition not even those, see below.
 Everything else is read, not asked:

 | Read | How | When |
 | --- | --- | --- |